STM32 I2C Tutorial | Register-Based Configuration with Example Code

 }

-The reading process is also similar, but with few extra steps
+The reading process is also similar, but with a few more extra steps.
+It is shown below.

 /**** STEPS FOLLOWED ************